milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 }
 ```

-Basicly, the idea is to wrap reference object into type extending IEnumerable<T> interface,
-and hence the object becomes a collection with zero or one object.
+Basically, the idea is to wrap a reference object into type extending IEnumerable<T> interface, and hence the object becomes a collection with zero or one object.
-Now we have power of Linq To Objects at our disposal and client code can be written as follows:
+Now we have the power of Linq To Objects at our disposal and client code can be written as follows:

 ```